 Enforcer and processing units

 Enforcer is an agent that runs on your deployed server and applies any policies which you have defined in the control plane.
-Once deployed, the enforcer agent connects to the control plane using credentials just as any other client does, and it is bound to API Authorizations.
+Once deployed, the enforcer connects to the control plane using credentials just as any other client does, and it is bound to API authorizations.
 The role of the enforcer agent is to protect any unit of computation called processing units.

 Enforcer can protect traffic between two processing units at different layers of the network stack.
 At layer 3, it automatically adds the processing unit's cryptographically signed identity during the